MBA in Finance: Course, Fees, Admission 2025, Syllabus, Colleges, Scope

 Rs.
 3.6 LPA (Marketing Executive)

-Career Opportunities after MBA in Finance
+Career Opportunities after an MBA in Finance

-The MBA degree in Finance prepares the students for various careers in the financial services sector.
+The MBA degree in Finance prepares students for various careers in the financial services sector.
 They can choose careers depending on their future goals and aspirations.
 Listed below are some of the popular career options one can opt for after their MBA in Finance.

 Job ProfilesDescriptionAverage Salary (LPA)